sebsto/amplify-ios-getting-started/05_add_api_database.md

 ## Create a GraphQL API service and a Database

-To create the GraphQL API and its backing database, open a Terminal and **execute this command**:
+To create the GraphQL API and its backing database, open a Terminal and **execute this command** from your project directory:

 ```zsh
 amplify add api